gabrielgt/EvergineDocs/manual/graphics/textures/textureTypes.md

 ![Sample TextureCube](Images/sampleCubemap.png)

 #### Usage
-**TextureCubes** are mainly used as environment textures, like reflections, or creating a **Skyboxes** for creating the background environment of your scene.
+**TextureCubes** are mainly used as environment textures for IBL, like radiance and irradiance texture cubes for specular or diffuse components, or creating a **Skyboxes** for creating the background environment of your scene.

 ## Texture Cube Array